Revolutionizing Building Design With Translucent Concrete

 By: Rick Hess, DI

-In 2010, architect Giampaolo Imbrighi unveiled i.light, a more advanced version of translucent concrete, in the Italian Pavilion at Expo 2010 Shanghai China.
+In 2010, architect Giampaolo Imbrighi unveiled i.light, a more advanced version of translucent concrete, in the Italian Pavilion at Expo 2010 in Shanghai China.
 Made by the Italcementi Group, i.light incorporates small rectangular areas (2-3mm), filled with multi-colored resins, to allow light to pass through.
 This method is more cost effective than adding glass fibers to the mix and i.light panels can be manufactured more rapidly than other translucent concrete materials.
 In preparation for Expo 2010, the contractor produced 200 panels per day.
 With over 20% of natural light reaching the interior, artificial lighting costs can also be reduced.

 Sources: